S&T (ETR:SANT) Given a €31.00 Price Target by Hauck and Aufhaeuser Analysts

-Hauck and Aufhaeuser set a €31.00 ($34.83) price objective on S&T (ETR:SANT) in a research report report published on Friday, Borsen Zeitung reports.
+S&T (ETR:SANT) received a €31.00 ($34.83) price objective from stock analysts at Hauck and Aufhaeuser in a research note issued on Thursday, Borsen Zeitung reports.
+Hauck and Aufhaeuser’s price objective would suggest a potential upside of 108.75% from the company’s previous close.

-Several other research firms have also weighed in on SANT.
-Warburg Research set a €29.00 ($32.58) price objective on S&T in a research report on Friday, November 5th.
-Kepler Capital Markets set a €27.00 ($30.34) price objective on S&T in a research report on Thursday, November 4th.
-Finally, Jefferies Financial Group set a €32.00 ($35.96) price objective on S&T in a research report on Tuesday, October 12th.
+Other analysts have also recently issued reports about the company.
+Warburg Research set a €29.00 ($32.58) price target on S&T in a research report on Friday, December 17th.
+Kepler Capital Markets set a €27.00 ($30.34) price objective on shares of S&T in a report on Thursday, November 4th.
+Finally, Jefferies Financial Group set a €32.00 ($35.96) target price on shares of S&T in a research note on Tuesday, October 12th.

 S&T AG engages in the development, implementation, and marketing of hardware and software solutions, and IT services.
 The company operates through three segments: IT Services, IoT Solutions Europe, and IoT Solutions America.
 The company offers consulting, integration, and outsourcing services in the areas of workplace, data centers, cloud, and application support and development; and implements, operates, and sells third-party hardware and software products.